cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/platform-in-depth-workstation.md

 Azimuth offers two distinct **Linux Workstation configurations**, primarily differentiated by **access methods** and **resource utilisation**.

 1. **Linux Workstation (Direct Access)** configuration provides direct access to the Azimuth platform via a graphical user interface (GUI) displayed within the user's web browser.
 Interaction with the platform uses standard mouse and keyboard input.
 The Azimuth platform uses the processing power, memory, and storage resources of the underlying cloud instance/project.
 This option is ideal for users who prefer a traditional GUI-driven workflow and whose workload requirements are compatible with the allocated cloud instance resources.
-Shell access thorugh the browser is also possible.
+Shell access through the browser is also possible.

 1. **Linux Workstation (with SSH access)** configuration facilitates remote access to the Azimuth platform through the secure shell (SSH) protocol.
 Users interact with the platform via a command-line interface (CLI) established from their local workstation.
 This option is well-suited for users comfortable with command-line operations.